Ready for some fun hands-on learning all about Greece? Grab your (imaginary) plane ticket and join us on an adventure to Europe. Next stop Greece!

 Our adventures around the world has lead us to Europe.
 One of the most exciting places to visit was Greece.
 The oldest was so intrigued that we went ahead and made a whole unit out of it.
 Welcome to Greece!

 Magic Tree House Book #16, Hour of the Olympics by Mary Pope Osborne is an exciting adventure to ancient Greece with Jack and Annie.
-Our Magic Tree House obsession continues with the non-fiction companion book, Ancient Greece and the Olympics.
-The Fact Trackers are chock full of factual information introduced in an engaging way.
-They expand on the real information in the Magic Tree House books, and it gives us a chance to talk about what parts are fact and what parts are fiction.
-He calls Hour of the Olympics one of the “more real” books – as opposed to the “more magical” ones.
+Companion book, Ancient Greece and the Olympics, is chock full of factual information introduced in an engaging way.

 Some of the great non-fiction books we found at our library include Greece by Madeline Donaldson, Food and Recipes of Greece by Theresa M. Beatty, and Ingri and Edgar Parin d’Aulaire’s Book of Greek Myths.
 These few books were a great resource for an introduction to Greece culture and mythology.